 There are around 43 law centres, based predominantly in cities and areas where there’s high poverty.
 The most basic objective of the law centres is to provide not-for-profit (known as pro bono) access to lawyers and experienced legal advisers who have the expertise and skills needed to advise and represent clients on areas of law that mostly affect poorer sections of society.

 Law centres offer direct services to the public, as well as taking more complex cases that have been referred to them by local agencies or law firms.
-They also work with and support local community groups on legal issues and have become innovative in providing cutting-edge services, such as telephone advice schemes which have been taken up by other branches of the profession.
+They also work with and support local community groups on legal issues and have become innovative in providing cutting-edge services, such as telephone advice schemes that have been taken up by other branches of the profession.

 Most law centres receive grants from local authorities and from charities such as The Big Lottery Fund.
 Government cuts to funding have led to severe financial insecurity.
 Despite this, support – and the need – for law centres has remained strong.
 Most staff at law centres give their time voluntarily.

-Law centres exist to address the needs and interests of their local communities, and in this sense they are a quite unique part of the legal profession, which all too often puts its own interests above those of its clients.
+Law centres exist to address the needs and interests of their local communities, and in this sense, they’re a somewhat unique part of the legal profession, which all too often puts its own interests above those of its clients.

 How to apply

-Jobs are advertised on the Citizens Advice jobs board and in the local and national press, particularly in The Guardian, and in specialist publications such as the Legal Action Group magazine or the Law Society Gazette.
+Jobs are advertised on the Citizens Advice jobs board and in the local and national press, particularly in the Guardian, and in specialist publications, such as the Legal Action Group magazine or the Law Society Gazette.

 Salaries differ from centre to centre, but they’re in line with local authority salary pay scales.